 For those who want to skip the middleman, direct investment is an option with Walmart shares.
 The company makes its stock available to investors, including Walmart employees, through the Computershare system.
 The advantage in going this route is that you don’t need a large amount of money to start.
 The disadvantage is that the fees are high compared to investing apps and online brokerages that offer no-commission trades.
 Also, you have no say in the price you pay or the price you sell at.
 Computershare simply completes your buy and sell orders as it receives them.

-When it comes to your dividends ($0.53 in 2019), you have two options: either reinvest them or have them deposited in your bank account.
+When it comes to your dividends ($0.54 each quarter in 2020), you have two options: either reinvest them or have them deposited in your bank account.
 There are no fees for automatic reinvesting.
 The same, however, cannot be said about setting up an account – or, as noted earlier, making purchases or selling shares.
 Here are the requirements and fees associated with Walmart direct investments: